vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 The HubSpot API is not too complicated to use and is based on typical REST web services.
 The endpoint we use is `https://api.hubapi.com/crm/v3/objects/contacts`.
 To better understand the API, you can read the [HubSpot API dev guide](https://developers.hubspot.com/docs/api/crm/contacts).

-As we want to create a contact in HubSpot, we need to submit a JSon string in the body of the HTTP call.
-Here is a very simple example of how the JSon must look like in order by understood be the HubSpot server.
-We provide the name, emailaddress and a HubSpot custom field called favourite_ice_cream which contains the flavour the customer has chosen in the form.
+Because we want to create a contact in HubSpot, we need to submit a JSON string in the body of the HTTP call.
+Here is a very simple example of what the JSON must look like, in order to be understood by the HubSpot server.
+We provide the name, email address, and a HubSpot custom field called `favourite_ice_cream`, which contains the flavour the customer has chosen in the form.

 {% highlight json %}
 {